-Ecopetrol has a solid liquidity position, including \$3.49 billion of cash and short-term investments as of September 30, 2011, which could be drawn down in 2012 as a result of higher spending.
-In 2009, the company issued \$1.5 billion of ten-year notes internationally for the first time, and could fund its capital needs in 2012 via the international bond markets, drawings under a \$1 billion US Export Import Bank facility, or local Peso bonds.
-It also has a Pesos 2.2 Trillion (\$1 billion) syndicated 7-year bank loan arranged with a group of 11 Colombian banks, which can be used to fund capital spending.
-The loan has a pledge of stock in certain assets, including the Cartagena refinery, the Ocensa Pipeline, and Propilco.
-The debt maturity profile is manageable, with \$224 million due in 2012.
+Ecopetrol has a solid liquidity position, including \$5.0 billion of cash and short-term investments as of September 30, 2012.
+This cash could be drawn down in 2013 as a result of higher spending.
+The company has access to international bond markets, drawings under a \$1 billion US Export Import Bank facility, or local Peso bonds.
+The debt maturity profile is manageable, with COP\$444.884 million due in 2013.